High School Students Join HKS to Design New Look for Vacant Dallas Building

 Students Lead the Way

-With coaching from Cooper and other HKS members, CityLab students led a community engagement session early in the semester to hear about the neighboring community’s needs and then got to work compiling their own concepts for the building.
+With coaching from from Citizen HKS leaders and other HKS members, CityLab students led a community engagement session early in the semester to hear about the neighboring community’s needs and then got to work compiling their own concepts for the building.
 Along the way, the young architects attended HKS-led sessions on useful design skills such as sustainable design, adaptive reuse, community engagement and met their HKS mentors several times during the semester for feedback on their ideas.

-HKS had offered to design the building’s final concept through Citizen HKS, so Cooper and Hardaway decided that it made sense to give two of the students the opportunity to see the design process through as paid summer interns at HKS Dallas.
+HKS had offered to design the building’s final concept through Citizen HKS, so Hardaway and the initiative’s leadership decided that it made sense to give two of the students the opportunity to see the design process through as paid summer interns at HKS Dallas.

 Before the adaptive reuse project, Kompare and Lucas had only imagined what it might be like to be an architect someday.
 The class project gave them a taste of life as an architect, and the freedom to add their own personal flare to their work.